-Explosive Separation Hazard Be sure all hydraulic pressure is relieved before disconnecting hydraulic lines or fittings between the rotary cutter and the tractor hydraulic system.
+Be sure all hydraulic pressure is relieved before disconnecting hydraulic line or fittings between the Rotary Cutter and the tractor hydraulic system.

 - 7. Disconnect the driveline safety chain and hitch safety chain. - 8.
 Pull back on the collar on the tractor end of the driveline.

-- 9. Slide the driveline off the tractor PTO shaft and secure it up off the ground. - 10.
+See image right. - 9.
+Slide the driveline off the tractor PTO shaft and secure it up off the ground. - 10.
 Remove the hitch pin and drive the tractor away from the rotary cutter.